Gdoc/Admin

 It is also worth noting the important role of social security revenues in advanced economies: at 10% of GDP in 1996, social security revenues are almost 10 times larger than in developing countries.

-More recent data suggests that direct taxation, and specifically income taxation, remains more important in developed countries than in developing countries.
-The visualization plots total revenue from taxes on income and profits (horizontal axis) against revenue from taxes on goods and services (vertical axis).
-Estimates comes from the International Centre for Tax and Development and are expressed as share of GDP.
+The next visualization plots total revenue from taxes on income and profits (horizontal axis) against revenue from taxes on goods and services (vertical axis), both expressed as a share of GDP.

 As we can see, there is a positive correlation on the aggregate, and European countries are consistently located further towards the top right.